blended-modeling/beautiful-jekyll/pages/projects.md

 </figure>
 <div><strong style="color: #00FF00;">Green Tactics for Robotics Software</strong><br>
 <div style="text-align:left;">
 The project allows roboticists to design energy-efficient robotics software via experimentally-validated Green tactics.
 Green tactics are extracted by mining millions of lines of code of real-world robotics software.
-The grant is offered in the context of the NWO Open Competition Domain Science – XS scheme. <a href="https://www.nwo.nl/en/calls/open-competition-domain-science-xs-pakket-21-1">[Read more.]<br><br><br><br></a>
+The grant is offered in the context of the <a href="https://www.nwo.nl/en/calls/open-competition-domain-science-xs-pakket-21-1">NWO Open Competition Domain Science – XS</a> scheme. <a href="http://www.ivanomalavolta.com/mining-the-ros-ecosystem-for-energy-efficient-robotics-software/">[Read more.]<br><br><br><br></a>
 </div>
 </div></div>
 </div>